beagleboard/bb-imager-rs/PACKAGING.md

 ## Task system

-- This project uses [just](https://just.systems/) as the task runner.
-For most people, running `just` should be enough get a grasp regarding how to build and run the project.
+- This project uses `make` as the task runner.
+For most people, running `make` should be enough get a grasp regarding how to build and run the project.

 ## Building